j-o-e-d-o-e/git/BRANCHES.md

 - `git checkout <branch>` points HEAD to specified branch, if available
 - `git checkout -b <branch>` creates new branch and checks it out
-- `checkout` switches to branch, gets files from branch and puts them in working dir, if there are no conflicts
+- `checkout` switches to branch, gets files from branch and puts them in working tree, if there are no conflicts
 - `__git_ps1` starts script showing current branch in console

 ### Show/create branches